-QUICK START GUIDE FOR PI KITS - V2
+QUICK START GUIDE FOR PI KITS - V4

-Thank you for purchasing from BuyaPi.ca.
+Thank you for purchasing from us.
 We love Raspberry Pi’s, and it’s our goal to get them into the hands of awesome people like you.

-If you have any issues with your Pi Kit, please check our FAQ page at https://www.buyapi.ca/faq/ and contact us by email at firstname.lastname@example.org before leaving feedback.
+If you have any issues with your Pi Kit, please check our FAQ pages at https://support.buyapi.ca or https://support.pishop.us/ and contact us by email at email@example.com or firstname.lastname@example.org before leaving feedback.
 We appreciate the opportunity to help you!

 Not all power supplies will work with the Pi.
 Use a power supply that has proven compatibility with Raspberry Pi boards.
 Phone chargers often don’t provide a stable enough voltage.

 Reconfigure your MicroSD card for a new Pi board.
 Newer Pi boards have different processor configurations, and require the latest version of the operating system to function properly.

 Ensure that your display is powered on, connected to the Pi, and set to the correct input source before plugging in the Pi.
 These are all required for the Pi’s HDMI output to be activated when starting.
 You may need to set ‘force HDMI output’ if certain displays are not detected.